Abdujabbar/Abdujabbar/README.md

 Always interested to automate processes to simplify business

-Interested to talk with engineers who are interested in automation, backend, data engineers and algorithms and data structures
+Interested to talk with people who are interested in automation, backend, data engineers and algorithms and data structures

 Reach out me at: abdujabbar.mirkhalikov@gmail.com